 Bear in mind that display homes are the best examples of what’s on offer, often kitted out with top-of-the-range fittings and extras.
 “Do not assume what you see on display is what’s included,” advises Mongan.
 Spend time with the sales consultants and don’t be afraid to ask questions about what comes as standard and what are the extras.

 6. Keep your budget in mind

-For new home buyers, visiting a display home is a wonderful source of inspiration, after all, one of the greatest advantages to buying a brand new home is the fact that you can customise it to your own tastes.
+For first home buyers, visiting a display home is a wonderful source of inspiration, after all, one of the greatest advantages to buying a brand new home is the fact that you can customise it to your own tastes.
 But do make sure you don’t get carried away and start going over budget.
 As Mongan says: “Be careful about being swept away by a display home. $10,000 to $15,000 worth of upgrades could mean you can’t obtain the finance and could potentially end the whole project.”

 7. Get a feel for the house